akthom/gen-ack-auth/README.md

 *ackDetail.csv* : which lists each NERed acknowledgee and a PMID

-step 3 -- gender ID
+step 3 - gender ID

-http://ptigas.com/blog/2012/01/21/name2gender-in-python/
+=
+forked from @ptigas who doesn't seem to have this in a repo http://ptigas.com/blog/2012/01/21/name2gender-in-python/